How to Make Lowball Offers on a Home

 Getting Your Offer Accepted

-Thinking about a lowball offer?
+Are you thinking about a lowball offer?
 Buyers who are lucky enough to shop for a home in a buyer's market are in the enviable position of being more likely than not to get a lowball offer accepted.
 In seller's markets, homes quickly sell and, since there is little inventory or competition, it is difficult to negotiate a lowball offer.
 Much depends on the type of market in which you are buying a home.

-If you are shopping for a new home in a seller's market, your best bet for finding sellers who might be receptive to a lowball offer is to check out those sellers of overpriced homes lingering with excessive DOM.
+If you are shopping for a new home in a seller's market, your best bet for finding sellers who might be receptive to a lowball offer is to check out those sellers of overpriced homes lingering with excessive days on market, or DOM.
 But whether the market is hot, cold or neutral, lowball offers can result in big savings to a buyer if they are presented and negotiated properly.

 To get started, let's look at what NOT do when making a lowball offer: